katzenpost/katzenpost/README.md

 ![build badge](https://github.com/katzenpost/katzenpost/actions/workflows/go.yml/badge.svg?branch=main)

-We are all under more surveillance today than nearly all of human history.

-Katzenpost software project would like to help people communicate more freely.
-There are many types of surveillance today and Katzenpost is designed to help with a type of surveillance known as traffic analysis.
-Traffic analysis typically refers to the statistical analysis of encrypted traffic.
-Much information can be gleaned by analyzing encrypted traffic because our network protocols leak lots of information such as source and destination IP addresses, message size, message sequence, message delay pattern, geographical locations, social graph etc.

 Katzenpost is a software project dedicated to designing and implementing mix network protocols.
 A mix network is a type of anonymous communication network.
 What is an anonymous communication network?
 It's a traffic analysis resistant network; that is, it's protocols are designed to resist statistical analysis by passive global adversaries.

-We also have some defenses against active adversaries as well.
+Traffic analysis typically refers to the statistical analysis of encrypted traffic.
+Traffic analysis is worth defending against given that common network protocols leak lots of information such as source and destination IP addresses, message size, message sequence, message delay pattern, geographical locations, social graph etc. Mere end to end encryption alone cannot protect against this type of information leakage.

+It is common for journalists, activists and other people in high risk situations to use WhatsApp, Signal, Wire, Telegram, etc. We think this is bad advice and instead these encrypted messaging applications should choose to use a mix network to anonymize their traffic.

 We build anonymous protocols so that everyone can communicate more freely in this age of pervasive surveillance.